jesse-wang0/PatternAnalysis-2025/recognition/flan_t5_jesse_wang/README.md

 ![loss comparisons](results/loss_curve_comparison.png)

-For 4 epochs of training, all 3 models converge.
-The evaluation loss also is not incereasing, showing that there is no overfitting.
+For 4 epochs of training, all three models reached convergence.
+Evaluation loss did not increase, indicating no overfitting.

-Interesting thing is that the evaluation loss (from validation set) is lower than the training loss
+Interestingly, the evaluation loss on the validation set was slightly lower than the training loss, likely due to dropout and optimizer noise being disabled during evaluation.

 ## Evaluation Metric - ROUGE

-Evaluation was performed using the ROUGE family of metrics, standard for text summarization:
+Evaluation was performed using the ROUGE metric family.

 - **ROUGE-1**: Unigram overlap (measures content coverage).
 - **ROUGE-2**: Bigram overlap (evaluates fluency and phrase accuracy).